Mexico call centers await ‘huge pool of talent’ if Trump keeps deportation pledge

-Some call center agents, however, do attempt to sneak back into the US, said Ramses St Martin, 32, a supervisor.
+Some call center agents, however, do attempt to sneak back IGNORE INTO the US, said Ramses St Martin, 32, a supervisor.
 “Some guys will go missing for a couple of days, trying to cross, then they get caught and deported and show up here again.”

 Many deportees committed minor offenses, such as driving under the influence, but some match Trump’s depiction of “bad hombres” – they are men convicted of serious crimes.